xKDR/Legalsystem/Section 138/user-instructions.md

 3. On the horizontal toolbar, the default selection is "Party Name".
 Click on "Act" to filter by Act
 4. Within the Act Type dropdown, select "Negotiable Instruments Act"
 5. In the Under Section, type 138
 6. Choose Pending / Disposed.
-The activity will have to be repeated for both.
+The activity will have to be repeated for both
 7. Enter captcha, and click go

 It should display a table.
 Wait while the data loads.
 It can take a while depending on the district.